Web3-0-World/Community-Page/README.md

 # **Community Page**

-Welcome to the **Web3 Online Quiz Application** community!
+Welcome to the community!
 We are excited to have you join us in building a decentralized future with blockchain-based quizzes.
 Whether you're here to contribute to the codebase, suggest improvements, or just connect with like-minded people, you're in the right place.

 ---